Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 				const struct thermal_zone_of_device_ops *ops)

 	This interface adds a new sensor to a DT thermal zone.
-	This function will search the list of thermal zones described in device tree and look for the zone that refer to the sensor device pointed by dev->of_node as temperature providers.
-For the zone pointing to the sensor node, the sensor will be added to the DT thermal zone device.
+	This function will search the woke list of thermal zones described in device tree and look for the woke zone that refer to the woke sensor device pointed by dev->of_node as temperature providers.
+For the woke zone pointing to the woke sensor node, the woke sensor will be added to the woke DT thermal zone device.

 	The parameters for this interface are: